Randy McMillan: Harford Community College (1977–1978)

-University of Pittsburgh (1978-1979)
+University of Pittsburgh (1978–1979)

-In his Pitt debut, McMillan recorded 12 carries for 141 yards to defeat Kansas 24-0.
-McMillan and freshman quarterback Dan Marino led the Panthers to an 11-1 record and finished the season ranked number seven in the AP poll.
-The Panthers defeated Arizona 16-10 in the 1979 Fiesta Bowl.
+In his Pitt debut, McMillan recorded 12 carries for 141 yards to defeat Kansas 24–0.
+He and freshman quarterback Dan Marino led the Panthers to an 11–1 record and finished the season ranked number seven in the AP poll.
+The Panthers defeated Arizona 16–10 in the 1979 Fiesta Bowl.
 McMillan finished his junior year with 721 rushing yards and 10 total touchdowns.

 Pitt had high expectations coming into McMillan's senior season, with the Panthers ranked #3 in the AP preseason poll.
 Pitt and McMillan had a poor opening game to the season.
 McMillan fumbled twice and Marino threw five interceptions in close-call win against Boston College.
-The Panthers recovered from their slow start to go 11-1 for the second consecutive season.
-The team's final regular season game was a matchup against #5 ranked Penn State, which they won 14-9.
-Pitt earned a spot in the 1980 Gator Bowl against #18 ranked South Carolina, winning 37-9.
+The Panthers recovered from their slow start to go 11–1 for the second consecutive season.
+The team's final regular season game was a matchup against #5 ranked Penn State, which they won 14–9.
+Pitt earned a spot in the 1980 Gator Bowl against #18 ranked South Carolina, winning 37–9.
 In the Gator Bowl victory, McMillan had one touchdown run and one touchdown reception from quarterback Rick Trocano.
 McMillan again led Pitt in rushing with 633 yards and nine touchdowns.
 He earned an Honorable Mention in the 1980 All-America voting.

 In the lead up to the 1981 NFL draft, McMillan was projected as the first fullback to be selected.